akpetty/cryoscripts/README.md

 $ conda install netCDF4
 ```

-and it should be reader to go.
+and it should be ready to go.
+I fyou have a problem running conda, check you have write permissions in that folder (you may need to ask IT to update this, I did).

 ### Using Python